 The Datu were maginoo with personal followings (dulohan or barangay).
 His responsibilities included governing his people, leading them in war, protecting them from enemies, and settling disputes.
-He received agricultural produce and services from his people, and distributed irrigated land among his barangay with right of usufruct.
+He received agricultural produce and services from his people and distributed irrigated land among his barangay with the right of usufruct.
 Usually, four to ten datu lived with their dulohan in a town (bayan).

 The Maginoo comprised the ruling class of the Tagalogs.
 Ginoo was an honorific for both men and women.
 Panginoon (sometimes shorted to poon when addressing them directly) were maginoo who had many slaves and other valuable property like houses and boats.
 Lineage was emphasized over wealth; the nouveau riche were derogatorily referred to as maygintawo (fellow with lot of riches).
 Members include those who could claim noble lineage, members of the datu’s family.

 The Timawa were non-slaves who could attach themselves to the datu of their choice.
 They could use and bequeath a portion of barangay land, and rendered services and agricultural labor to the datu.
 Their main responsibility to the Datu was agricultural labor, but they could also work in fisheries, accompany expeditions, and rowboats.
 They could also perform irregular services, like support feasts or build houses.